From Spring 2022 at Guildhall Art Gallery, London EC2V 5AE

 A number of participating children are also set to take part in a ‘Fishing for Plastics’ environmental expedition with the charity Hubbub in a bid to recover waste from the Thames that will be used by artist Tejuoso to recreate the most imposing piece from the Guildhall Art Gallery collection – John Singleton Copley’s Defeat of the Floating Batteries at Gibraltar (1783-1791).

-Six primary schools have confirmed an interest to take part.
-One final school’s confirmation of interest is awaited.
-The six schools are; Prior Weston, The Aldgate School, St. Peter & St. Paul Catholic Primary School, City of London School for Boys, The Lyceum Preparatory School and Richard Cloudesley School, an outstanding school for children with physical disabilities and additional sensory needs.
-We will publish the final school once agreed.
+Seven primary schools have confirmed an interest to take part.
+The schools are; Prior Weston, The Aldgate School, St. Peter & St. Paul Catholic Primary School, City of London School for Boys, The Lyceum Preparatory School and Richard Cloudesley School (junior & senior), two outstanding schools for children with physical disabilities and additional sensory needs.

 One planned aspect of the exhibition will be the production of a mini documentary, exploring the inter-relationships between artists, children, climate change/ sustainability and the legacy of John Keats.
 A theme running through the centre of the story will be the challenges faced by a young, keen, aspiring disabled artist from Richard Cloudesley School as he confronts his fears and engages with the two key artists to help them create their installation pieces.
 The unfolding relationship and accompanying dialogue is sure to answer some questions about diversity and inclusion.
 The documentary will be partly produced by children empowered by the entire exhibition experience.